InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Introduction

 Recent advances in generative modeling, particularly diffusion models \cite{pmlr-v37-sohl-dickstein15, ho_denoising_2020}, have transformed image synthesis by learning to reproduce natural structure with remarkable realism and control, but these methods are typically confined to smaller bounded domains.
 Recent work has explored infinite or large-scale generation capabilities, but these approaches generally lose one or more of the core properties that make procedural noise valuable in interactive applications.

-Terrain Diffusion addresses these limitations through InfiniteDiffusion, a generalization of MultiDiffusion \cite{bar-tal_multidiffusion_2023} for infinite inference.
-Our framework retains the functional utility of noise while leveraging diffusion models for realism far beyond the reach of procedural noise.
+We address these limitations through InfiniteDiffusion, a generalization of MultiDiffusion \cite{bar-tal_multidiffusion_2023} for infinite inference.
+Our framework retains the functional utility of noise: seamless infinite extensibility, seed-consistency, and constant-time random access, while leveraging diffusion models for realism far beyond the reach of procedural noise.
+We first validate InfiniteDiffusion on standard text-to-image models before applying it as the foundation for Terrain Diffusion.
+We further provide an open-source infinite-tensor framework for constant-memory streaming and composable manipulation of infinite tensors with arbitrary functions.

-A hierarchical diffusion stack unifies global and local structure: a coarse planetary model establishes continental structure, refined by higher-resolution models that introduce mountain ranges, valleys, and local relief.
-A novel elevation encoding further stabilizes training and inference across the full dynamic range of Earth's terrain.
-Few-step consistency distillation \cite{song_consistency_2023, lu_simplifying_2025} enables rapid inference, and an open-source infinite-tensor framework enables constant-memory streaming and composable manipulation of infinite tensors.
+Finally, we introduce Terrain Diffusion, the first practical learned procedural terrain generator, capable of streaming an entire planet in real time on consumer GPUs.
+A hierarchical diffusion stack unifies global and local structure through a coarse planetary model that establishes continental structure, refined by higher-resolution models that introduce mountain ranges, valleys, and local relief.
+A novel elevation encoding further stabilizes training and inference across the full dynamic range of Earth's terrain, and few-step consistency distillation \cite{song_consistency_2023, lu_simplifying_2025} enables rapid inference.

-Together, these components establish the first learned system capable of streaming an entire planet in real time on consumer GPUs.
-Terrain Diffusion demonstrates that diffusion models can serve as a practical foundation for infinite, seed-consistent worlds that can be explored interactively and without restrictions.
+Together, these components demonstrate that diffusion models can serve as a practical foundation for robust infinite worlds that can be explored interactively and without restrictions.